 The internet allows a great degree of anonymity online.
 But it is becoming clearer every day that many parties are tracking our activity.
-Whether it’s the search engine your use, the social network, the online shopping site, or the government, it’s hard not to feel someone’s eyes on you as your surf the internet.
+Whether it’s the search engine you use, the social network, the online shopping site, or the government, it’s hard not to feel someone’s eyes on you as your surf the internet.
 To get back to the days when surfing the web was more private, many people are turning to an older technology.
 Usenet is making a comeback, and if you want to browse more anonymously or download files discretely, Usenet might be the answer you are looking for.

 What Is Usenet?

-Usenet is a network that allows users to exchange information.
+Usenet is a network that allows users to exchange information, by sharing files.
 Usenet is a separate network from the world wide web and cannot be accessed from the internet.
 If you’ve ever accessed one of the older Bulletin Board Systems, Usenet will feel familiar to you.
 Information and files are posted to newsgroups.
 Many internet forums are also set up much like newsgroups.
 There are thousands of newsgroups with many different sources of information available to read or download including eBooks, music files, photos, and video.

 How to Access Usenet?

 To access Usenet, you will usually need to subscribe to a Usenet service provider.
 Some Internet Service Providers (ISPs) offer access to Usenet as a separate subscription.
-But to the complexity of hosting Usenet access and the amount of bandwidth needed to host files for downloading, most ISPs prefer to simply not offer this as a service.
+But due to the complexity of hosting Usenet access and the amount of bandwidth needed to host files for downloading, most ISPs prefer to simply not offer this as a service.

 In addition to your Usenet provider subscription, you will need a Usenet browser known as a newsreader.
 In the same way a web browser connects you to the internet, a Usenet browser connects you to Usenet.
 If this sounds complicated, don’t worry.
 In practice this is usually very simple.
 Most Usenet providers offer a newsreader you can download so getting started is usually a simple matter of installing the software and logging on.